 Most people in the study fell somewhere in between these two extremes, making modest improvements in muscle size and strength.
 About 40% of the subjects increased their muscle mass by around 15%.

-takeaway For the average person, 12 to 16 weeks seems to be enough time to see some modest increases in muscle strength and size.
+For the average person, 12 to 16 weeks seems to be enough time to see some modest increases in muscle size and strength.

 Age plays a sizable part in our ability to build and maintain lean muscle mass.

 As we grow older, we become increasingly prone to muscle protein breakdown.
 This can result in a decrease in muscle mass and can negatively impact our quality of life.